Just for Parents

 Early drop-off and/or extended day are now available in both sessions.
-Click here to register on-line or pay by cash or check in person.
+Sign up at registration or pay by cash or check in person.
 Campers who have registered and paid for these extra services may be dropped off as early as 8 a.m. and must be picked up by 6 p.m.
 During their extra time at camp, they will be supervised and led in activities by camp staff.
 We consider these times an extension of our camp day.
 Your child will not just sit around and wait.
 Click here for rates.

 What about lunch?